Get a free, no obligation personal loan quote with rates as low as 9.90%

 For this reason, it’s important to take measures to protect your credit in the event of a divorce.

-Who Determines Who Is Responsible for Joint Accounts During A Divorce?
+Who Determines Who Is Responsible for Joint Debts During A Divorce?

 Generally speaking, a divorce decree will be issued by a judge in order to determine who will be responsible for settling the loan or making the payments to pay it off in full.

-With your income split, it may become more difficult for you to pay your bills, rent, and other debts.
-Missed payments on these bills may negatively affect your credit scores.
-The best way to avoid the financial stress that comes with divorces is to cut down on expenses and/or increase your income level.
+The best way to avoid the financial stress that comes with divorce is to cut down on expenses and/or increase your income level.

 Keeping Tabs On Your Credit

 It’s up to you to stay on top of your credit.
-If your ex was part of managing and keeping tabs on your credit, that situation will obviously change when you divorce.
-The best way to keep track of your credit score is to choose a free credit score provider.
-Check out the best options below.
+The best way to keep track of your credit score is by regularly checking your credit report and score.
+Thankfully, multiple services offer free credit checks in Canada.

 CostCredit ScoreCredit Report